Rye Brook NY Infograph

 Are you getting paid enough?
 Find out: What are the Highest Paying Jobs in New York?
 (Infographics)

-How Many Cars do Rye Brook Residents own?
+How Many Cars Do Rye Brook Residents Own?

 Most Rye Brook residents own more than one car.
 21.9% of Rye Brook households own 1 car, 47.19% of Rye Brook households own 2 cars and 23.28% of Rye Brook households own 3 or more cars.